KeeJef/EIPs/LIPS/LIP-2.md

 ### 4.1 Block Validation

-As a result of the above problems, I propose that Loki utilise Service Nodes to validate the existing Proof of Work chain after N blocks.
+As a result of the above problems, I propose that Loki utilise Service Nodes to validate the existing Proof of Work chain after *N* blocks.

 ### 4.2 Reorganisation limits

-‘Checkpoints’ are one way to prevent reorganisations greater than N blocks.
+‘Checkpoints’ are one way to prevent reorganisations greater than *N* blocks.
 Adding a checkpoint to a blockchain dictates that once the checkpoint is reached, the normal rules of Proof of Work are ignored.
 This means that when a checkpoint is set, block reorganizations past the checkpoint are invalid, even if the proposed candidate for reorganisation contains a longer chain with higher difficulty targets.

-The other, more naive approach is to simply cap reorganisations greater than P blocks.
-However there are serious problems with this approach, if an attacker can produce a chain of length P+1 and submit it to different edge of the network as the non attacking chain is being checkpointed, then the network will diverge and will be unable to merge back into a single chain, effectively permanently forking the chain.
+The other, more naive approach is to simply cap reorganisations greater than *P* blocks.
+However there are serious problems with this approach, if an attacker can produce a chain of length *P*+1 and submit it to different edge of the network as the non attacking chain is being checkpointed, then the network will diverge and will be unable to merge back into a single chain, effectively permanently forking the chain.
 This attack could, for example, deliberately target an exchange to put the exchange on a fork controlled by the attacker but distinct from the main network until manual maintenance is undertaken by the exchange to re-sync to the proper network chain.
 This kind of attack is prevented by Service Node checkpointing, as the attacker would need their two chains to be signed by the quorum to create a conflict.

 ### 4.3 Checkpointing rules

 Already implemented in Loki are Service Node quorums, which dictate that each block 10 random Service Nodes are selected based on the hash of the 10th previous block to assess the uptime proofs of other Service Nodes.
-To validate the blockchain every N blocks a new class of Service Node quorums should be selected and be given an additional task, which is to add a checkpoint to the blockchain each time a period N is reached.
+To validate the blockchain every *N* blocks a new class of Service Node quorums should be selected and be given an additional task, which is to add a checkpoint to the blockchain each time a period *N* is reached.

 A Service Node checkpoint should consist of a blockhash, a block height and the signature of a super majority (66%) of the Service nodes in the relevant quorum.
 To avoid miners colluding to ignore checkpoints and reorg past the hard limits, the checkpoint should not be included as a transaction in the blockchain.
 Rather, the checkpoint data should be appended to the ‘top’ of the block after the fact.
 All data inside of blocks will maintain immutability, but clients will append the Service Node data outside of the hashed data.